jamiemoorearthur/Biomechanical-Analysis-of-Unilateral-Landing/README.md

 Trial averaging for reliability

 Analysis of kinematic data showed no significant differences between dominant and non-dominant limbs for both knee varus and knee flexion during unilateral landing.
-As illustrated in Figure 1, mean values for knee varus and knee flexion were comparable across limbs, with overlapping variability, indicating symmetrical joint kinematics.
-This suggests that, despite differences observed in kinetic measures (e.g., COP), movement patterns at the joint level remained consistent, highlighting a potential limitation of kinematic variables in detecting inter-limb asymmetry.

-Figure 1
+Figure 1:
 Comparison of knee varus and knee flexion between dominant and non-dominant limbs (mean ± SD).
 No significant differences were observed (p > 0.05).
+As illustrated in Figure 1, mean values for knee varus and knee flexion were comparable across limbs, with overlapping variability, indicating symmetrical joint kinematics.